AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 PubMatic maximizes customer value by delivering the programmatic digital marketing supply chain of the future.
 PubMatic Connect combines platform technology and dedicated service to enhance how inventory and data are packaged and transacted.

-This destination can be used to send audience data to the PubMatic platform.
+This destination can be used to send audience data to the PubMatic Connect platform.

 > [!IMPORTANT]
 >